Discretionary housing payments

 - Moving costs

-Please note that a person must be in receipt of housing benefit at their current address in order to request a discretionary housing payment for deposit, rent in advance or moving costs regarding their intended new address.
+Please note that a person must be in receipt of housing benefit or housing costs within their universal credit at their current address in order to request a DHP for deposit, rent in advance or moving costs regarding their intended new address.

-A discretionary housing payment will not usually be awarded where it is considered that a rent being charged for a property is excessive or where the accommodation is too large for a person’s needs, and other suitable accommodation is available.
+A DHP will not usually be awarded where it is considered that a rent being charged for a property is excessive or where the accommodation is too large for a person’s needs, and other suitable accommodation is available.

 How to claim a discretionary housing payment

-Please complete the application form below and return it to us with the relevant documentation to support your claim:
+Please complete the application form below and return it to us with proof of all your expenditure and debts

-If you rent your property from a private landlord we will also need to see proof of the amount of rent you are charged and details of payments made and arrears.
+If you rent from a private landlord please provide proof of the amount of rent charge, rent paid and arrears to date.